-Andrea Peto teaches at the Department of Gender Studies at Central European University, Vienna, Austria, and is a Doctor of Science at the Hungarian Academy of Sciences.
+Professor Peto teaches at the Department of Gender Studies at Central European University, Vienna Austria and is a Doctor of Science at the Hungarian Academy of Sciences.
 She conducts courses on European comparative social and gender history, gender and politics, women’s movements, qualitative methods, oral history, and the Holocaust.
-She is also a Research Fellow at CEU Democracy Institute.
+She is also a Research Fellow at CEU Democracy Institute

 Andrea Peto was also awarded the 2018 All European Academies (ALLEA) Madame de Stael Prize for Cultural Values and she is Doctor Honoris Causa of Sodertorn University, Stockholm, Sweden.